How to Use Tabme

 1 Creating and Naming Folders

+You can create a new folder by dragging a tab into the New Folder area, or by clicking a dedicated "Add Folder" button and giving the folder a name.
 Good folder names help — for example, create a folder called Travel Plans for all your trip-related tabs, or Work Project X for a specific project's resources.

 2 Color Coding

+Assign colors to your folders to categorize and visually distinguish them.
+Tabme allows you to pick a color for each folder (for example, blue for work items, green for personal, etc.).
 To color-code a folder, right-click the folder name and select a color, or use the color picker icon if one is shown on the folder.

 3 Spatial Arrangement

 You're not stuck with a static list of folders — you can rearrange them in a way that makes sense to you.
+Drag and drop entire folders (grab them by their title bar) to reorder them on the Tabme board.
+For instance, you might keep your most-used folder at the top, or group related folders side by side.

 Using Sticky Notes

-1 Creating a Sticky Note
+1 Creating a Note

 2 Writing and Editing

-3 Using Sticky Notes for Context
+3 Using Notes for Context

+Notes are great for adding context to a group of tabs.
 For instance, if you saved a bunch of recipe tabs in a folder, you could add a note at the top saying "Weekly Meal Plan Ideas."
 Next time you open Tabme, that note reminds you what the collection was for.

 Sticky Notes are perfect for tracking to-dos or reminders.
 You can create a checklist of things to do with your saved tabs (e.g., "Read article A, compare prices on site B, email C when done").